tylerneylon/math/self_repl_fns/self_repl_fns.md

 ### Characterizing one type of exactly self-replicating function

+*Note: The style of writing is about to get a tad more logically precise as some proofs start to show up.*

 In this section I'll give sufficient and necessary conditions for a function to be exactly self-replicating with the $s$, $t_1$, and $t_2$ functions given in ([@eq:s_t1_t2]), and with $f(x)=0$ outside of the interval